 Read Easter-Themed Books

 Reading books is always a great way to get your kids in the spirit of the holiday.
-Whether you want to read about the Easter bunny, spring chicks, or something more spiritual, you’ll find lots of great suggestions in this Easter reading list and in our Easter Favorites video.
+Whether you want to read about the Easter bunny, spring chicks, or something more spiritual, you’ll find lots of great suggestions in this list of Easter books for toddlers and picture books readers and in our Easter Favorites video.

 Have Easter-Themed Play-Doh or Lego Challenges